Lyft's new CEO tackles a job requiring some heavy lifting

 “Money talks,” Blitzstein, 39, said.
 “But I definitely think it’s going to be challenging for Lyft.
 Are they going to be cutting down to the bone?
 That would be like cutting off your arm to lose weight.”

-That's one of the key reasons that Lyft's stock price has plunged by about 70% during the the past year while Uber's shares are nearly the same price as a year ago, mirroring the bellwether S&P 500 index.
+That's one of the key reasons that Lyft's stock has lost two-thirds of its value during the the past year while Uber's shares have climbed 20%.

 The stark difference led Green, Lyft's long-time CEO, and fellow co-founder John Zimmer to step down from day-to-day management to make way for Risher, best known for helping lay the foundation Amazon's e-commerce empire as the company's top U.S. retail executive in its early days.
 His contributions were so significant that Amazon founder Jeff Bezos wrote him a thank you note that's posted on the company's website as a permanent tribute.